Follow the FreeStater Blog by Email

 If you worry that President Bush would have vetoed the measure, the legislation was reintroduced in 2009.
 At that time Democrats controlled the whole process - the House, the White House, and held a filibuster-proof majority in the Senate.
 President Obama was on record opposing gerrymandering having once commented "too often, our representatives are selecting their voters, as opposed to the voters selecting the representatives.
 That is a situation that I think the American people should not accept."

 But these efforts at bilateral disarmament went nowhere.
-In fact, as these legislators were advocating nationwide, bilateral disarmament, Nancy Pelosi joined the effort opposing non-partisan redistricting reform in her home state of California.
+In fact, as these legislators were advocating nationwide, bilateral disarmament, Nancy Pelosi joined an effort opposing non-partisan redistricting reform in her home state of California.

-I want to be clear, proposals were ignored under Republican Congresses as well.
-But the fact that both parties, when presented with a chance to end this process and put the parties on a level playing field - subject only to the judgement of the voters - balked, proves that this is not about one party abusing and another merely responding or defending.
+Proposals were ignored under Republican Congresses as well and are now languishing in the GOP-controlled House and Democratic Senate.
+Speaker John Boehner has shown no interest in redistricting reform.
+The simple fact is both parties, when presented with opportunities to end this process and put the parties on a level playing field - subject only to the judgement of the voters - have balked.

 Partisan redistricting is an issue driven by each party's desire for power and neither party wants to surrender power - even if it is the form of bilateral disarmament.